kevmasajedi/And-DSP-for-All/Fundamentals_of_Linear_Systems/readme.md

 * __Anti-symmetry of Phase__ related to π: The phase of the frequency response exhibits an anti-symmetry around π.
 That is, if you reflect the phase plot about the vertical line at π, you get the negative of the original plot.
 [Why anti-symmetric?🐇🕳](phase_anti_symmetry/readme.md)

+## Unit of Frequency
+Above, we examined frequency response characteristics, such as 2π periodicity and π symmetry of magnitude.
+However, you might be wondering how these properties correspond to the unit of frequency that we're familiar with in the real world, which is _Hertz (Hz)_.

+In signal processing and communication systems, the unit of frequency is typically the same as the sampling frequency, which is the rate at which a continuous-time signal is sampled and converted into a discrete-time signal.
+For example, if the sampling frequency is 10 kHz, then it means that 10,000 samples are taken per second.

+The 2π periodicity of the frequency response means that the response is periodic with a period of 2π radians per second, which corresponds to the sampling frequency in Hz.
+So, for our example, the periodicity of the signal is 10 kHz in the frequency domain.

+The π symmetry of the magnitude of the frequency response and π anti-symmetry of phase, mean that the response is symmetric about the __Nyquist frequency__, which is defined simply as half of the sampling frequency in Hz, or 5kHz in the case of our example.

+If you decide to use _radians per second_ ($\omega$) as the unit of frequency domain, you'll need to multiply all values by 2π, as $\omega = 2 \pi f$.
+So, for our example, the frequency response would be periodic around 20,000π and symmetric in magnitude (and anti-symmetric in phase) around 10000π.

 ## Footnotes 📝
 __Not everything is linear:__ Despite their widespread use and importance, linear systems have inherent limitations.
 They are only valid for systems that exhibit a linear relationship between inputs and outputs, which is often not the case for many real-world systems.
 Nonlinear systems, characterized by complex and unpredictable behavior, pose significant challenges for scientists and engineers.
 For an introduction, you can read the book _Chaos: Making a New Science_ by James Gleick.